gregtatum/three.js-browserify/README.md

 ### Levels

-Create multiple levels by declaring them in the `/js/levels/` folder.
-Create reusable components in `/js/components/` or other folders.
+Create multiple levels by creating level manifest files in the `/js/levels/` folder.
+These manifests add the reusable components in `/js/components/` or other folders.

 #### Example level manifest: